 Bitrise is a collection of tools and services to help you with the development and automation of your software projects, with a main focus on mobile apps.
-Most of our DevCenter describes functionalities related to bitrise.io, the hosted automation service, however, the heart of Bitrise is the open source Bitrise CLI / runner, which is responsible for interpreting and executing the build configuration.
+This section is dedicated solely to the open source Bitrise CLI / runner, which is responsible for interpreting and executing the build configuration.
+Using the Bitrise CLI you can run the same configuration on any compatible Mac/PC, inside and outside of bitrise.io.

 Bitrise CLI - the open source, offline, automation runner ⚓